EducationComparisonAI DetectionTeachersEducatorsSchools

 If your university already has Turnitin, use it.
 It's integrated, it's accurate on fully AI-generated text, and it's free to you.

 If you're an individual teacher paying out of pocket, you need a tool that's affordable and gives you actionable results.
-A flagged passage with an explanation is worth more than a percentage — it gives you something concrete to discuss with the student.
+A flagged passage with an explanation is worth more than a percentage.
+It gives you something concrete to discuss with the student.
+The free tier at isitai.co.uk gives you three scans a day and shows the flagged passages plus a plain English reason for each, which is enough to road-test the approach on real submissions before paying for anything.

 Try it yourself